NordicESMhub/GEO4962/_episodes/03-simple_case.md

 **[cat](http://www.linfo.org/cat.html)** is a unix shell command to display the content of files or combine and create files.
 Using >> followed by a filename (here user_nl_cam) means we wish to concatenate information to a file.
 If it does not exist, it is automatically created.
 Using << followed by a string (here EOF) means that the content we wish to concatenate is not in a file but written after EOF until another EOF is found.

-Finally, we copy the control restart files (contains the state of the model at a given time so we can restart it).
-The files are stored on norStore; they were generated from a previous simulations where we have run the model for several years):
+Finally, we have to copy the control restart files (contains the state of the model at a given time so we can restart it).
+The files are stored on norStore (they were generated from a previous simulation where the model was run for several years).

 <font color="red">On Abel:</font>